|Mariner's Knoll Genealogy, USA (#47144210)|

-If you are interested in one of the memorials, at this cemetery, please send me an email with the name of the person you are requesting included.
+If you are interested in one of the memorials, at St. Joseph's OLD Cemetery, Wayland, NY, please send me an email with the name of the person you are requesting included.
 I will get back to you as soon as I can.
 I have photographed all of the headstones in the cemetery and with the exception of persons still living, ALL are posted on the memorial.
 If there isn't a photo on the memorial of a headstone, there isn't a headstone for that person.
 Plot numbers for this cemetery are not recorded anywhere except with ME.
 So if you need info about a plot number, please feel free to ask me.

 First digit is the section number 1-4.
-Sections are numbered East to west starting at Deiter Rd.
+Sections are numbered East to West starting at Deiter Rd.

 Next 2 digits are the row number, also numbered East to West, except for section 4 which the rows are numbered North to South from State Route 63.

 The 4th digit is 1 or 2 letters.
 If there are more than 24 graves in a row there are 2 letters and the first is either A or B. (I & O are skipped).
 Headstones in each row are number from the driveway across back of the cemetery, toward State Route 63 except section 4.
 Where graves are lettered West to East starting from the backside of section 3.